-The statewide Early Childhood Education Transfer Compact enables students to transfer associate degree credit from Early Childhood Education programs to the same programs at specific four-year state colleges and the University of Massachusetts.
-Students seeking Compact status should review the Compact carefully with a Transfer Counselor in the Admissions and Registration Office, room B203, to make sure that the courses selected meet transfer requirements.
+The statewide Education Transfer Compact enables students to transfer associate degree credit from A.A.
+Education programs to the same programs at specific four-year state colleges and the University of Massachusetts.
+Students seeking Compact status should review the Compact carefully with a Transfer Counselor in the Admissions Office, Room B202, to make sure that the courses selected meet transfer requirements.